 Among others, Artivism highlights work donated by survivors to the National Center for Truth and Reconciliation in Canada.
 Canada established this national Truth and Reconciliation Commission in 2008, which collected testimony and evidence from survivors of the country’s so-called Indian Residential School System.
 While some survivors presented their testimony through speech, others donated objects they had created to the Commission, using art to tell their stories of survival.
 We have been incredibly honored to be able to include artwork that was created by survivors from Canada’s Indigenous communities in Artivism.
 The Artivism exhibition was on display at the Canadian Museum for Human Rights from 30 April 2021 – 27 March 2022, with AIPG having worked in close coordination with our partners in Canada to receive the welcome of the Elders of Treaty 1 Territory prior to the exhibit opening.

 AIPG also furthered pursued commitment #1 by increasing the capacity of its U.S. Programs, under which AIPG’s engagement with the Lenape Center falls.
 This included hiring a Program Director and establishing an internship program to develop a database of transitional justice initiatives throughout the United States as well as a register of organizations that are working on dealing with legacies of violence in the US.
 Further information on the internship is provided under commitment #6.

-Lastly, with regard to further sharing our Living Land Acknowledgement publicly, we included it in AIPG’s 2022 **statement for the International Day of the World's Indigenous Peoples** and our 2021 Annual Report.
+Lastly, with regard to further sharing our Living Land Acknowledgement publicly, we included it in AIPG’s 2022 and 2023 statements for the International Day of the World's Indigenous Peoples and our 2021 Annual Report.